Headed to the Island

 Parkersburg Paddlefest is a fun-filled three-day festival dedicated to people-powered watercraft.
 Kayaks, Canoes, and Stand-up Paddleboards are welcome to come and participate in this unique event.
 Point Park, at the confluence of the Ohio and Little Kanawha Rivers, is the setting for the first two day’s activities, and the weekend concludes with a lake excursion on Sunday at North Bend State Park Lake.

-- Temple Challenge, Full Circle Yoga and Appalachian Disc Golf will all be offering additonal activities for those interested once they reach the island.
+- Temple Challenge, Full Circle Yoga, and Appalachian Disc Golf will all be offering additional activities for those interested once they reach the island.